Financial Security and Financial Stability Aren’t Free

 Being with this man was very comfortable because he paid for everything and he relieved the pressure I faced from my focus on earning money.
 But I didn’t realize the personal cost of what I was doing, because, when he later jilted me, I was unprepared.
 While I was becoming intoxicated with my storybook life, he changed his mind, met someone else, and stopped dating me.
 After two years my Sir Lancelot mounted his steed and rode off into the sunset with his new Guinevere, and I was left flapping in the breeze!

-Worse yet, I got my mother to invest in his real estate deal—another cardinal sin, because it’s never a good idea to encourage family members to invest in risky projects.
+Worse yet, I got my mother to invest in his real estate deal—another cardinal sin because it’s never a good idea to encourage family members to invest in risky projects.
 When the so-called love of my life went on to a new sweetheart, not only did I have the misery of getting over the relationship, but I continued to have a financial connection to him.
 Needless to say, the investment was also a total loss.

 Anger erupted like Mount Saint Helens, and I seethed for what seemed an interminable time.
 For weeks I prodded myself to discover what I was so mad about.
 I finally understood that I was angry not so much at my ex-partner as at myself for giving up the directorship of my life.
 Is love about losing yourself—losing who you really are and what you stand for in life?
 I don’t think so.
 Here I was, an intelligent, independent woman who had hung with the best of them on Wall Street and was now running her own business.
 Yet, in a blink, I’d relinquished control of my financial future by thinking my true love would be responsible for me.

 I remember walking on the beach one misty day, cloaking myself in the anonymity of the fog, and thinking about how imbalanced my Wheel of Life had suddenly become.
-Sure, he had dumped me, but what barbed the dart even more was knowing that I had lapsed into unconsciousness and expected him to provide the security I sought in life by taking care of my long-term financial well-being.
+Sure, he had dumped me, but what barbed the dart, even more, was knowing that I had lapsed into unconsciousness and expected him to provide the security I sought in life by taking care of my long-term financial well-being.
 I wanted him to handle the pieces of my life that I didn’t want to touch, such as taking care of my money life.
 And I falsely thought he could manage my financial life better than I could—that was part of what had attracted me to him in the first place.
 The realization struck like a thunderbolt.
-How could a woman as well prepared as I was still expect a man to take control of her financial future?
-I wondered, “Can love really be pure if it is tied up with needing financial security?
+How could a woman as well prepare as I was still expecting a man to take control of her financial future?
+I wondered, “Can love really be sure if it is tied up with needing financial security?
 What am I supposed to give him in return for financial security?
 And how does this relate to our souls?”

 What did I think I was going to get out of that kind of relationship?
 What I thought I’d get was the chance to sail along without having to put any energy into some critical areas of my life; I thought I was going to get by easily.
 But I achieved nothing and lost a great deal.
 While I was busy bathing myself in fairy dust and listening to my Prince Charming croon his words of love, I missed out on nurturing my soul.
 I also lost some self-esteem and the opportunity to grow because I didn’t accept responsibility for a major part of my life.
 The woman who is totally dependent on a man when it comes to money, and ignorant of her financial life, is compromising true love and paralyzing herself in the process.